DEMAT Central Team

 Teresa is married, with one son at University, and a little known fact about her is that she has in the past performed as the Disney characters: Mickey Mouse, Donald Duck, Grumpy and Dopey!

-Jacqueline McCamphill - Assistant Director, Innovation and Business Development
+Jacqueline McCamphill - Director of Trust Development

 Jacqueline joined DEMAT in November 2016 because she was attracted to the ethos, vision, values and high-quality team of DEMAT in the pursuance of improving outcomes for children and young people, which so closely aligns with her own values and approach.